lcarlier/EasyMock/README.md

 Simply put:
 * The first call to `*_ExpectAndReturn` or `*_ExpectReturnAndOutput` configures
-how the mock will be behave when the mock is call the first time.
+how the mock will be behaving when the mock is call the first time.
 * The second call to `*_ExpectAndReturn` or `*_ExpectReturnAndOutput` configures
-how the mock will be behave when the mock is call the second time.
+how the mock will be behaving when the mock is call the second time.
 * ...

 A complete example on how to use the mock is present in the